Agios Pharmaceuticals Inc. (AGIO) – Don’t Be So Quick to Call it Dead

 Agios Pharmaceuticals Inc. (AGIO): Who are the competitors?

-The company’s main competitors (and peers) include Eli Lilly and Company (LLY) that is trading 30.89% up over the past 12 months and Pfizer Inc. (PFE) that is 13.08% higher over the same period.
-Dare Bioscience Inc. (DARE) is 102.99% up on the 1-year trading charts.
-Short interest in the company’s stock has risen 9.27% from the last report on Feb 11, 2021 to stand at a total of 5.68 million short shares sold with a short interest ratio of 8.4.
+The company’s main competitors (and peers) include Eli Lilly and Company (LLY) that is trading 26.17% up over the past 12 months.
+Dare Bioscience Inc. (DARE) is 85.99% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -10.21% from the last report on Mar 14, 2021 to stand at a total of 6.26 million short shares sold with a short interest ratio of 8.4.